 - to cultivate an understanding and appreciation for art through the Art Adventure program;

-- to cap their elementary school experience in a with a week-long character-building field trip at Eagle Bluff Environmental Learning Center (grade 5).
+- to cap their elementary school experience with a week-long character-building field trip at Eagle Bluff Environmental Learning Center (grade 5).

 Horace Mann School also offers programs serving children after the regular school day.

-- Discovery Club is available on site and offers extended day programming before and after school for working families.
+- Discovery Club is available on site and offers extended child care programming after school for working families.

 - Teachers provide additional academic support after school two afternoons per week through the Extended Day for Learning (EDL) program.
-Busing is available for those children who need it.
+The District works to provide busing for those children who need it.

-- The school has an active PTA which sponsors community-building events, such as the Spring Carnival and Family Volunteer Service night.
+- The school has an active PTA which sponsors family events, such as the Spring Carnival or Family Volunteer Service night.
 These events provide families a marvelous opportunity to get to know one another and have fun together.